 It can be used not only for simple accounting but also for making deductions based on the analysis of past and present trends, what can be produced, and what should be produced.

 As long as there is money, that is, a universal equivalent, everything is simple since any good can be evaluated in accordance with this single standard.
 There is a quantitative relation between all products.
-When, however, we decide to do without money and even without measurement by the quantity of labor, on what basis can we make comparisons?
+When, however, we decide to do without money and even without measurement by the quantity of labour, on what basis can we make comparisons?
 What else do all goods have in common that makes them comparable?

 There is no other single and universally valid standard.
 We shall therefore have to do without one.
 But this will not prevent comparisons from being made.
 These comparisons will be qualitative and will be based on different and variable standards.
 They will no longer be carried out in accordance with an abstract and universal reference, but will be connected to concrete situations and goals.